-If you’re traveling with a family or friends and want to save money on food costs, you might want to book a gorgeous HomeAway vacation rental, or you want to save by using points to book Hawaii hotels and splurge a little on your meals.
+If you’re traveling with a family or friends and want to save money on food costs, you might want to book a gorgeous HomeAway vacation rental, or save money by using points to book Hawaii hotels and splurge a little on your meals.

 Our team has compiled some great options to consider on Maui, Oahu and Kauai if you’re looking to book a hotel using points.
-We’ve got options from Sheraton, Hyatt and Holiday Inn Express.
+We’ve got options from the Hilton, Marriott, Hyatt and IHG portfolios.

 To take advantage of many of these deals, it’s most helpful to consider opening some travel credit cards.
 If you decide to do so, please consider using the links within this post or the TRAVEL CREDIT CARDS links in the main menu of GotoTravelGal.com (shown below).
-This allows me to earn a commission at NO COST TO YOU to help support this free blog.
+This allows us to earn a commission at NO COST TO YOU to help support our free content.
 Thank you so much!

 Another great hotel in Maui is the Sheraton Maui Resort & Spa.
-This is a Marriott Bonvoy Category 6 property, which means it costs 50,000 points per night ($375 value) to book.
+This is a Marriott Bonvoy Category 6 property, which means it costs 50,000 points per night (room rates from $566) to book.
 However, if you can save 200,000 points for four nights, you get the 5th night FREE.
 This is a reasonable mid-range hotel for Maui and has more than 500 rooms, each with its own lanai.

 In addition to the Marriott cards, Chase Ultimate Rewards points (mentioned above) ALSO transfer to Marriott Bonvoy at a 1:1 ratio if you need more points to book your stay and a card like Chase Sapphire Preferred, Lyn’s FAVORITE travel credit card (read her full review), is a great way to earn a 60,000-point bonus that you can use to book a room here.

 3. Grand Hyatt Kauai Resort & Spa

-The Grand Hyatt Kauai Resort & Spa is a beachfront resort on the island of Kauai with classic Hawaiian guest rooms each with its own balcony or lanai.
-While Southwest Airlines does not yet fly to Kauai, the airline has said flights will begin soon.
+The Grand Hyatt Kauai Resort & Spa is a beachfront resort on the island of Kauai with classic Hawaiian guest rooms each with its own balcony or lanai (this definitely seems standard in Hawaii).

 The property has an award-winning restaurant, spa and pools with waterfalls, lazy river, water slide and seating nooks.
 If you’d rather be in the ocean, Keoneloa Bay/Shipwreck Beach’s white sand is close by.

-Nancy says her family uses the World of Hyatt rewards program is one of the best hotel redemptions programs out there, which Nancy says her family uses frequently.
-The Grand Hyatt Kauai Resort & Spa costs $470 a night in July, but can be booked with 25,000 World of Hyatt points per night.
+Nancy says her family uses the World of Hyatt rewards program frequently to book free hotel rooms.
+The Grand Hyatt Kauai Resort & Spa costs $688 a night in July, but can be booked with 25,000 World of Hyatt points per night.